 All ages (8 to 17) will run together.

-The schedule for most Saturday Jr. events is as follows:
+The schedule for most Saturday Jr. events (EXCEPT on 2-day Race Weekends) is as follows:

 Tech Starting Around 2:15 p.m.